Ender-Development/EnderModpackTweaks/README.md

 ## Current Features
 ### New Features
 - 🆕 TimeSync
-  - sync the ingame time with the system time of the server
+  - sync the in game time with the system time of the server
   - this makes minecraft days actually 24 hours long
-  - added an additional option that disables sleeping
+  - added an option that disables sleeping

 ### Minecraft
 - ✅ Inventory Crafting